setzler/academic-kickstart/content/authors/admin/_index.md

 **Topics of Interest:**
-1. Employer market power over workers
+1. Employer market power over workers.
-2. How trade affects workers
+2. How trade affects workers.
-3. How workers respond to job loss
+3. How workers recover from job loss.